DarcJC/DarcJC/README.md

 I'm an undergraduate student from China, interested in graphic and type theory.

-It is glad to reach amazing people and create some interesting project.
+It is glad to reach amazing people and create some interesting projects.

 - 🔭 I’m currently working on a lot of little project...
 - 🌱 I’m currently learning Computer Graphics & Type theory…